Rabbits make lovely pets but do need plenty of care to keep them healthy. This advice sheet will help you keep your rabbits a happy as possible.

 The hutch and the run need a weekly clean up.
 The toilet area in particular will need a thorough clean with a rabbit friendly disinfectant.
 Replace the bedding with a fresh supply but put a clean bit of the old bedding on top so it still smells of home.

 Your rabbit will have been implanted with a microchip.
-Please make sure you inform PetLog of any change of address as they won’t be able to reunite you with your rabbits without your current details.
+Please make sure you inform the provider of any change of address as they won’t be able to reunite you with your rabbits without your current details.

-While you rabbits were in our care, they would have been vaccinated against myxomatosis and viral haemorrhagic disease.
+If your rabbits came from NAWT, they will have been vaccinated against myxomatosis and viral haemorrhagic disease.
 The vaccination record will show when the boosters are due.

 All rabbits are at risk from this condition.
 It is caused by flies laying their eggs, and the maggots attacking your rabbit.
 Check you rabbit daily (twice daily in warm weather) for any signs of maggots, particularly under the tail.
 Maggots on your rabbit is an emergency, contact your vet immediately.